iterorganization/PCSSP/docs/source/modules.rst

 * Group I/O signals into non-virtual buses.
 These are more formal and constrain data type, size, etc. of the signal
 * Set the sampleTime of your module once in the input port.
 That constraints the sample time of the full block execution
 * Avoid grouping blocks into subsystems primarily for the purpose of saving space in the diagram.
 Each subsystem in the diagram should represent a unit of functionality that is required to accomplish the purpose of the model or submodel.
 * A team of aerospace and automotive engineers yearly write a modeling guide for Simulink that is endorsed by the Mathworks.
-You can find it *here*.
+You can find it `here <https://nl.mathworks.com/help/simulink/mab-modeling-guidelines.html?s_tid=CRUX_lftnav>`_.